Singing Revolution: Latvia

 On 1 and 2 June 1988, the Writers' Union held a congress during which the democratization of society, Latvia's economic sovereignty, the cessation of immigration from the USSR, the transformation of industry, and the protection of Latvian language rights were discussed by delegates.
 Over the course of this conference, for the first time in post-war Latvia, the secret protocol of the Molotov–Ribbentrop Pact, which had determined Latvia's fate after 1939, was publicly acknowledged.

 The congress of the Writers' Union stirred up public opinion and provided an additional stimulus for the general process of national revival.

 In the summer of 1988, two of the most important organizations of the revival period began to assemble themselves—the Latvian People's Front and the Latvian National Independence Movement (LNIM).
-Soon afterwards the more radically inclined Citizens' Congress called for complete non-compliance with the representatives of the Soviet regime.
-All of these organisations had a common goal: the restoration of democracy and independence.
+Soon afterwards, the more radically inclined Citizens' Congress called for complete non-compliance with the representatives of the Soviet regime.
+All of these organizations had a common goal: the restoration of democracy and independence.
 On 7 October 1988, there was a mass public demonstration, calling for Latvia's independence and the establishment of a regular judicial order.
-On 8 and 9 October the first congress of the Latvian People's Front was held.
+On 8 and 9 October, the first congress of the Latvian People's Front was held.
 This organization, which attracted 200,000 members, became the main representative of the return to independence.